A list of study materials to get your private pilot license with ease.

 As a pilot, you must know the aviation regulations to maintain a safe flight.

 The FAR/AIM contains all the rules and regulations for flying in American airspace.
-Thus it’s an essential book for all pilots operating in the USA.
+Thus, it’s an essential book for all pilots operating in the USA.

 Pilots flying in other countries must refer to their respective Civil Aviation regulation books.
 Though Federal aviation regulation is the mother of almost all civil aviation regulations, it’s best to refer to individual regulations to avoid treacherous situations.